Modino-io/.github/.github/ISSUE_TEMPLATE/07_wireframes.md

 ### Documentation
 - [ ] Progress was documented each day you worked on this story; document design decisions and agreements
-- [ ] If needed, information flows were visualized in Figma
-- [ ] Figma prototype was connected with the corresponding front-end issue
-- [ ] Issue was moved to correct place on board, "who: design" label has been removed
+- [ ] Follow-up HI-FI issue has been created and is referencing these wireframes
+- [ ] FEDs or BEDs crossreference their issue to this one

 ---
 ---